leoV/leoV/README.md

 - 👋 Hi, I’m @leoV
 - 👀 I’m interested in many things:
     . mechatronics
     . embedded
-      .ESP
+        >ESP
-      .Raspberry PI
+        >Raspberry PI
-      .MQTT
+        >MQTT
-      .position control (for F2D models)
+        >position control (for F2D models)
-      .gardening application
+        >gardening application
     . mechanical engineering (have a degree on that)
     . machine control
     . machine learning
     . model aviation (control line, F2D)
 - 🌱 I’m currently learning all the time although I'm 60+ yrs old
-- 💞️ I’m looking to collaborate on where needed, however very interested in ML for gardening: how to recognize weeds (and remove)
+- 💞️ I’m looking to collaborate on where needed, however very interested in ML for gardening: how to recognize weeds (and remove) using esp32-cam
 - 📫 How to reach me?
 Check my site: www.mechamatics.com

 <!---